Strata laws being rolled out in stages so you can prepare

 Learn more about record keeping requirements.

-Strata managing agents will have to report every 6 months to the owners corporation on the work that they do on behalf of the owners corporation.
+Strata managing agents must report every six months to the owners corporation on the work that they do on behalf of the owners corporation.
 For example, chairing an AGM and organising repairs to common property.

-Terms in strata management contracts will be banned that:
+Terms in strata management contracts are banned that:

 - require an owners corporation to pay for the agent’s professional indemnity liabilities, or